Julian Lawton: Competitive shooting

-At the 1990 Commonwealth Games he won a bronze medal in the 10m air pistol pairs with Greg Yelavich and also competed in the 10m air pistol, coming 8th.
+At the 1990 Commonwealth Games, Lawton won a bronze medal in the 10 m air pistol pairs with Greg Yelavich, and also competed in the 10 m air pistol, coming 8th.
+Later that year, Lawton was awarded the New Zealand 1990 Commemoration Medal.

-At the 1994 Commonwealth Games he won a silver medal in the 50m free pistol with, and competed in the 10m air pistol, coming 19th; the 10m air pistol pairs with ...., coming 7th and the 50m free pistol, coming ....
+At the 1994 Commonwealth Games, Lawton won a silver medal in the men's 50 m free pistol pairs, again with Greg Yelavich.
+At those Games, he also competed in the 10 m air pistol, coming 19th; the 10 m air pistol pairs with Greg Yelavich, coming 7th; and the 50 m free pistol, placing 21st.